-Ruck-A-Chucky Rapids Trail is a 6.3 mile lightly trafficked out and back trail located near Foresthill, CA that features a river and is rated as moderate.
+Ruck-A-Chucky Rapids Trail is a 6.3 mile lightly trafficked out and back trail located near Foresthill, California that features a river and is rated as moderate.
 The trail is primarily used for hiking and trail running and is accessible year-round.

 From where the trail starts, you are following a dirt road that is closed off from November through March.
 While the trail itself isn't much to look at since its a dirt road, it does offer great views down to the river, and to Summit Hill, with various vantage points and heights to take photos of the river from.
 It was fairly cool when i went but it was mid November.
 There were combinations of shady and exposed areas so bring sunscreen.